BjoernBiltzinger/pyspi/docs/md_docs/psd.md

 Since shortly after the launch of INTEGRAL it is known that there are spurious events in the SPI data around ~1.5 MeV.
 A paper from [Roques & Jourdain](https://arxiv.org/abs/1811.06391) gives an explanation for this problem.
 Luckily this problem exists only in the events that only triggered the analog front-end electronics (AFEE).
 The events that trigger in addition the pulse shape discrimination electronics (PSD) do not show this problem.
 According to [Roques & Jourdain](https://arxiv.org/abs/1811.06391), one should therefore use the PSD events whenever this is possible, which is for events between ~500 and 2500 keV (the precise boundaries were changed during the mission a few times).
 In the following the events that trigger both the AFEE and PSD are called "PSD events" and the other normal "single events" or "Non-PSD events", even thought the PSD events are of course also single events.

-To account for this problem in out analysis we can construct plugins for the "PSD events" and the for the "Non-PSD events" and use only the events with the correct flags, when we construct the time series.
+To account for this problem in our analysis we can construct plugins for the "PSD events" and the for the "Non-PSD events" and use only the events with the correct flags, when we construct the time series.

 Let's check the difference between the PSD and the Non-PSD events, to see the effect in real SPI data.

 First we define the time and the energy bins we want to use.
 Then we construct the time series for the three cases:

 1. Only the events that trigger AFEE and not PSD
 2. Only the events that trigger AFEE and PSD
 3. All the single events